rusq/browserpass/README.md

 This is a research into browser password encryption and CGO interfacing.

-Educational use only: this tool must not be used for illegal activities (probably it won't work with modern versions of browsers anyway).
+Educational use only: this tool must not be used for illegal activities.

 Releasing in hope that someone might find this interesting.